Coronavirus Disease 2019 (COVID-19)

 Can COVID-19 be prevented?

 Vaccines that protect against SARS-CoV-2, the virus that causes COVID-19, are being developed at unprecedented speed.
 In early December 2020, the first COVID-19 vaccines were approved for use in the US using the FDA’s “Emergency Use Authorization (EUA)” process.
 At this time, the available COVID-19 vaccines are approved for use in people ages 16 and up.
-Please refer to CHOP’s Vaccine Education Center for the latest information.
+Please refer to CHOP’s Vaccine Education Center for the latest information about these vaccines, and learn more about CHOP's plans to vaccinate eligible individuals.

 How is coronavirus disease 2019 (COVID-19) treated?